 While small, licensed businesses are being shut down, other businesses that do not display any direct legitimacy-- such as licensing--on their websites are continuing to advertise freely on Google.
 Some of these businesses act as brokers, gathering the jobs or leads from the internet and farming them to contactors or other businesses, but not after “taking some off the top.”
 Because Google is shutting down small businesses, some business owners have no choice but to go to the “broker” businesses and try to earn a living at a reduced wage.

 In summary, without the capability to advertise on Google, small businesses can’t stay in business.
 In the meantime, “brokerage websites” continue to advertised freely on Google.
-The new Advance Verification process moves beyond what is average and reasonable, and Google is not offering transparency or meaningful explanations during the approval or disapproval processes.
-Fully licensed and legitimate small businesses have been systematically shut down—and continue to be shut down--in 2018 under the guise of Google’s Advance Verification program.
+The new Advanced Verification process moves beyond what is average and reasonable, and Google is not offering transparency or meaningful explanations during the approval or disapproval processes.
+Fully licensed and legitimate small businesses have been systematically shut down—and continue to be shut down--in 2017-2018 under the guise of Google’s Advanced Verification program.

 Are you a victim?
 Do you want to be a part of this?
 You can begin by contacting us using the form below.
 While you wait to hear from us (within 48 hours), please create a written and detailed account of your situation.
 Include all relevent documentation such as emails, website, pictures, licensing etc. You may be asked to provide even more at a later time.